bcgov/nr-repository-composer/README.md

-# NR Pipeline Template
+# NR Repository Composer

-NR Pipeline Template provides convenient way to launch generators to scaffold applications using NRIDS tooling and deployment pipelines.
+NR Repository Composer provides convenient way to launch generators to scaffold applications using NRIDS tooling and deployment pipelines.
 The generators are created using [Yeoman](http://yeoman.io) and packaged into a docker container for running on a developer's machine.

 # Prerequisites